lararachidi/data-modeling-cassandra/README.md

 # Data Modeling Cassandra

-The purpose of this repo is to complete an ETL pipeline, by creating tables in Apache Cassandra to run queries.
-Data modelling is done by creating tables in Apache Cassandra to run queries.
-The ETL pipeline transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.
+The purpose of this repo is to complete an ETL pipeline by creating tables in Apache Cassandra.
+The ETL pipeline transfers data from a set of CSV files within a directory, creates a streamlined CSV file to model and insert the data into Apache Cassandra tables.
 The steps are as follows:
 - process the `event_datafile_new.csv` dataset to create a denormalized dataset
 - model the data tables keeping in mind the queries you need to run